 New taxes on investment

-As of October 1, 2019, the Municipal Property Tax (MPT) amendment that ends the confidentiality of land adjoining your property.
-This means that lawyers, bailiffs and notaries, will once again be able to view the matrices of their clients' adjoining parcels.
+As of October 1, 2019, the Municipal Property Tax (MPT) amendment that puts an end to the confidentiality of land adjoining your property.
+This means that lawyers, bailiffs and notaries, will once again be able to consult the matrices of their clients' adjoining plots.